You will learn to:

 How to subset a single pepper seed?

 It’s the most important type to recall.
-All the tidyverse
+All the tidyverse is focusing on those.

-Actually on tweaked data.frame
+Actually on tweaked data.frame: tibbles

-data.frame are lists where all columns (i.e vectors
+data.frame are lists where all columns (i.e vectors) are of the same length

 women